April Lawn & Landscape Tips

 It is hard to beat the deep green color of fescue in April.

-Turf Weed Control – Beginning in mid-March and continuing through April, it is important to apply the second spring pre-emergent to lawns.
-Pre-emergent applications gradually breakdown overtime.
-The second pre-emergent extends weed prevention through the summer months.
-April is a good time to get control of broadleaf weeds in Fescue, but while Bermuda is coming out of dormancy you must be careful with herbicide applications to not cause damage.
+The second spring pre-emergent application started in March and continues through April.
+A second spring pre-emergent is important because pre-emergent herbicides gradually break down overtime.
+A second pre-emergent extends weed prevention through the summer months.
+April is a good time to get control of broadleaf weeds in Fescue, but while Bermuda is coming out of dormancy you must be careful with herbicide applications not to cause damage.
 Good turf development now is the key to a healthy lawn all summer and you don’t want to cause any harm while warm season turf is coming out of dormancy.

 Our promise to you is to take all the steps we can to remedy weed issues in a way that is safe for your lawn and the environment.